 How many Native American tribes are there in the U.S.?

 There are 574 federally recognized Native American tribes in the U.S., including 229 in Alaska.
-These “nations within a nation” are the only tribes that have a formal nation-to-nation relationship with the U.S. and its federal agency, the Bureau of Indian Affairs (BIA)
+These “nations within a nation” are the only tribes that have a formal nation-to-nation relationship with the U.S. and its federal agency, the Bureau of Indian Affairs (BIA).

 What does it mean to be a federally recognized Native American tribe?

 It is the U.S. government's moral responsibility for strengthening the federally recognized tribe's sovereignty under the BIA mission.
 Health services are available to federally recognized tribes through the Department of Health & Services, U.S. Indian Health Service.
 Federally recognized tribes are eligible to obtain personal, business, and college loans that are unavailable to other tribes and U.S. citizens.
 Federally recognized tribes may be eligible for hunting, fishing, eagle feather use, and burial ground privileges based on their treaty rights.
 Federal recognition can also lead to tribes opening casinos through a separate approval process.

 Tribes that are not formally acknowledged by the BIA face a lack of complete self-governance, assistance, finances, fishing and hunting rights, land rights, health services, and are at risk of government mistreatment of their sovereignty.